arijitsinha80/hid-sp18-405/swagger/cloudmesh/nlp/README.md

 ## Notes For Instructors
 This is the directory for reproducable Reset Service with Swagger.

-* The reproducibility can be achieved by using the Make file:
+* The reproducibility can be achieved by using the Make file, one could either use it with docker container:

+	- make docker-all -- creates the docker image, start the container running the service

+	- make docker-build -- creates the docker image

+	- make docker-pull -- alternatively, the image could be pulled from dockerhub

+	- make docker-start -- start the container which runs the REST service

+	- make docker-stop -- stop the container

+	- make docker-remove -- remove the docker image

+	- make docker-clean -- stop the container and remove the image

+* Use Make file without docker container:

     - make clean -- removes the code generated

     - make service -- creates the swagger service from the yaml file